-But in every bad situation there is the opportunity for growth.
-Crises push us to find new ways of doing things, and Covid-19 will be no different.
+But in every bad situation, there is an opportunity for growth.
+Crises push us to find new ways of doing things, and COVID-19 will be no different.

 The Future of Digital Transformation is Now

 A quick look at search trends for “video conference” in the past 90 days, shows just that.
-A clear influence of Covid-19 in search behaviours worldwide.
+A clear influence of COVID-19 in search behaviors worldwide.

 Google Trends Search: Video Conference

-Even as the stock market crash reached new depths, the share price for video conference app Zoom has jumped 50% and is now valued at $29bn (£23.5bn).
+Even as the stock market crash reached new depths, the share price for video conference app Zoom has jumped 50% and is now valued at $29 billion (£23.5 billion).
 (The Independent)

-Having almost doubled their quarterly customer acquisition rate in only the first half of Q1, Slack has essentially hit fast forward on its long-term growth plan.
+Having almost doubled its quarterly customer acquisition rate in only the first half of Q1, Slack has essentially hit fast forward on its long-term growth plan.